devenes/terraform-docker-swarm-ecr-phonebook/notes.md

   - 2 Worker nodes

-    - Each of them must commminicate to each other.
+    - Each of the nodes should communicate with the other nodes via Docker Swarm

-    - EC2 instance connect cli
+    - EC2 instance to connect CLI

     - IAM policy

   - Leader manager node can pull/push image from/to ECR.

-  - ECR policy for full-access
+  - Full-Access ECR policy for the instances.

   - Other managers and worker nodes can pull image from ECR.

 - AWS ECR to be created for image registry.

-- `main.tf` terraform file
+- `main.tf` terraform file to be created.

-## APPLICATION
+## Application

 - `Dockerfile`